tch180/atl-wdi/homework/javaScript/data-modeling/hw.md

 purchase is complete.

 > Answer here
+ var cart{
+   itemName: 'RebokSneakers'
+   itemDes: ' black and white classics'
+   itemPrice: '39.99'
+   sale: '30%'
+   orderNumber: '12298'
+   Total: '39.99',
+ }
+ var item {
+   itemName: 'RebokSneaker',
+   manufac: 'Rebok',
+   size: '12'
+   suggestedRetailPrice: '59.99',
+   qtyInStock: 5
+ }

+ var user {
+   userName: 'Tory',
+   pass: "",
+   userPastOrders: orderNumber "12298",
+ }

+ a cart with the detail laid out, with each line clearly explained giving prices and item descriptions. an item with a detailed information that shows how many are in stock. and the suggested retail price. giving the user the ablility to creat a user account to save past orders for easier reorders.
 ## Representing Abstractions in Code

 Once you've chosen the abstractions that your app will use, the next step is to